citusdata/citus_docs/develop/api_metadata.rst

 Shard table
 ~~~~~~~~~~~~~~~~~

 The pg_dist_shard table stores metadata about individual shards of a table.
 This includes information about which distributed table the shard belongs to and statistics about the distribution column for that shard.
-For append distributed tables, these statistics correspond to min / max values of the distribution column.
 In case of hash distributed tables, they are hash token ranges assigned to that shard.
 These statistics are used for pruning away unrelated shards during SELECT queries.

 +----------------+----------------------+---------------------------------------------------------------------------+
 |      Name      |         Type         |       Description                                                         |